 Program Size: The program is restricted to 15 students per session in order to optimize interaction by all seminar members.

 Online Application/Deadline: Applications are now open.
-The deadline to apply is Friday, January 31st, 2020 by 5pm.
-Completed application must be submitted online using the following link: Application Link
+The deadline to apply is Monday, January 25th, 2020 by 5 pm.
+The completed application must be submitted online using the following link:

 Failure to attend orientation results in dismissal from the program.